kiramclean/notes/talks/software_for_the_internet.md

 - _Before:_ Memcached
 - _After:_ Erlang Term Storage

-^ A super efficient, built-in in-memory tuple store.
+^ - A super efficient (constant-time), built-in in-memory tuple store.
 Lives in a process, so when that process dies you lose the table, which you can prevent by supervising the process and backing up the data

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---